 I don’t consume a ton of fruit, but raspberries are the fruit I consume most.
 They’re low in sugar, high in antioxidants and rich in fiber.
 Plus I just think they taste great.
 I primarily add raspberries to smoothies for sweetness and fiber.

 Onions are my favorite.
 I seriously must have the worst breath.
-I eat onions on/with everything.
+Onions go on/with everything with me.
 I love sautéing them with butter or even eating them raw.
 Onions contain polyphenols, they’re anti-inflammatory, great for the gut and studies have even shown they’re beneficial for certain cancers.

-They don’t call it Russian Penicil for nothin’.
+They don’t call it Russian Penicillin for no reason.
 Garlic not only enhances the flavor of just about anything and smells divine when cooked with butter, it also contains alicin.
 It has very potent anti-bacterial and anti-viral properties.
-This makes raw garilc great when you’re sick.
+This makes raw garlic great when you’re sick.
 I chop it up into pill form when I’m sick and consume throughout the day.

-I like to eat it raw in my salad dressing as well, which helps kill of harmful bacteria in the gut.
+I like to eat it raw in my salad dressing as well, which helps kill off harmful bacteria in the gut.
 Plus, who doesn’t like garlic?
 It adds flavor to any dish.

 Poor potatoes.
 They get such a bad rap for being unhealthy – especially the white potato.
 In reality, the white potato isn’t unhealthy at all.
 It isn’t some evil carb-bomb waiting to give you diabetes.
 Yes, potatoes are rich in carbohydrates.
 This is why you shouldn’t over-consume them, but they’re not inherently unhealthy.

 I keep white and sweet potatoes in my pantry.
 I hate sweet potatoes, but make them for my husband’s lunch daily.
-I prefer to consume white potatoes.
+White potatoes are my preference.
 I use them for breakfast potatoes, roasting and making my favorite – mashed potatoes.

 I then top with that olive oil salad dressing I mentioned above.